-Nicolas Maduro declared winner of closely-fought Venezuela election
+Maduro declared victor of Venezuela’s disputed presidential election

 “Everything we have seen so far indicates the results of the government are just produced,” Phil Gunson, International Crisis Group’s senior analyst for Venezuela, told Al Jazeera.
 He claimed the tallies announced by the government-controlled electoral authority did not correspond to the votes cast.

 “The result that the opposition claims is the correct one … corresponds very closely to what opinion polls have been saying for the last several months,” Gunson said.
-“All the partial results we have see so far indicate the opposition got something like three-fifths of the vote.”
+“All the partial results we have seen so far indicate the opposition got something like three-fifths of the vote.”

-The agreement led the United States to temporarily ease sanctions imposed after Maduro’s 2018 re-election, which was rejected as a sham by dozens of Western and Latin American countries.
+Both Costa Rica’s President Rodrigo Chaves and Peru’s Foreign Minister Javier Gonzalez-Olaechea rejected the official election results as fraudulent.
+Lima recalled its ambassador to Caracas due to the “violation of the popular will”.

+Chile’s President Gabriel Boric described the results as “hard to believe” while Uruguay’s President Luis Lacalle Pou said the “counting was clearly flawed”.